olli0601/PANGEA.HIV.sim/README.md

 The following figure shows the lognormal model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
 These were chosen such that the initial population size is 1 and that the final effective population size is broadly similar to estimates typically obtained with a BEAST Skyline model.
+These parameters were not changed during the PANGEA simulations.

 <img src="https://github.com/olli0601/PANGEA.HIV.sim/blob/master/man/fig_EffPopSize.png" width="66%">